I regret to inform you, for better or worse, the future of societal coordination and maybe even politics will emerge from gamer culture.

 A quick note: Issue 6 of my zine, start select reset went out to paid supporters of the show earlier this week.
 Get yours at thejaymo.net/support.
 Anyways, on with the show.

-All worlds too develop cultural mores about how its inhabitants should behave in shared code space.
+Worlds too, develop cultural and social mores about how its inhabitants should behave in shared code space.
 For example: one team I often work with park their cursors in a little box when someone is presenting in Figma.

 The metaphor of multiplayer software allows for easy deployment of a related term: